 Neuer Markt (New Market Square) – One of Vienna’s Ancient Squares!

 At the heart of the square stands the Donner Fountain, built in 1739 by Georg Raphael Donner.
-The fountain’s real name is the Providentia Fountain, but it is also known as the Flour Market Fountain.
-The copper statues on the fountain are copies; the original statues are located in the art gallery at the Belvedere Palace.
+The fountain’s official name is the Providentia Fountain, but people also call it the Flour Market Fountain.

 After your visit to the crypt chambers and the square, you can continue into the Old Town and walk to the Jewish Museum or St. Stephen’s Cathedral, which are very close by.
 Alternatively, you can walk towards the Ringstrasse and pass by the Albertina Gallery, the Palace Gardens, and the Hofburg Palace.
-Another option is to walk down Kärntner Straße and continue to the Vienna State Opera and St. Charles’s Church (Karlskirche).
+Another option is to walk down Kärntner Straße and continue to the Vienna State Opera and St. Charles’s Church.